 I strategize with my clients to develop strong and effective patent portfolios in a variety of different industries.

-My practice also includes trade secret and copyright litigation matters.
-I have advised clients on trade secret protection plans, copyright take-down notices and intellectual property clauses in various business contracts as well as trade secret, copyright and commercial litigation.
+I also handle trade secret, copyright and commercial litigation matters.
+This portion of my practice involves advising clients on trade secret protection plans, copyright take-down notices and IP clauses in various business contracts.

-New patent litigation cases remains brisk, and IPRs continue as a frontline defense in many cases.
+New patent litigation cases remain brisk, and IPRs and other post-grant reviews continue as a frontline defense in many cases.
 This is an important consideration for both plaintiffs and defendants in patent litigation.

 University of San Diego School of Law, J.D.

 California Polytechnic State University, San Luis Obispo, B.S., Mechanical Engineering

 U.S. District Court, Southern District of California

 Jennifer has been recognized as one of Super Lawyer’s “Rising Stars” by the publishers of the Northern California Super Lawyers magazine for 2009 and 2013–2016.

 Jennifer is a member of the Pro Bono Committee.
 She has performed pro bono work for Legal Services for Children and Legal Aid Society of San Mateo County.
 She is also responsible for introducing a patent pro bono program to Nixon Peabody through the California Lawyer for the Arts patent pro bono referral service initiated by the USPTO.